zothsu/template/readme.md

 [Application](z.netlify.app/) deployment link

-> The aim of this project is to provide an easy template and gathering of useful information for my other repositories.
+The aim of this project is to provide an easy template and gathering of useful information for my other repositories.

+The goals for this repository are:

 ## Table of Contents